oskarierys/Smart-Home-RTOS-Simulator/README.md

    ```
 ## Usage

-The application provides a command-line interface for interacting with the smart home system.
-Use the following commands:

-- `help`: Display available commands.
+- `help`: Display a list of available commands and their descriptions.
+- `quit`: Exit the application and stop the scheduler.
-- `stats`: Show system statistics.
+- `stats`: Show system statistics, including the total number of tasks, active tasks, system uptime, and task priorities.
-- `temp`: Display the current temperature.
+- `temp`: Display the latest temperature reading from the temperature sensor.
+Includes warnings for high or low temperatures.
-- `blinds`: Control window blinds.
+- `blinds`: Control window blinds with the following options:
+  - View the current status of all window blinds.
+  - Set the position of a specific window blind (e.g., Closed, Quarter Open, Half Open, etc.).
+  - Open all blinds.
+  - Close all blinds.
-- `lights`: Control room lights.
+- `lights`: Control room lights with the following options:
+  - View the current status of all room lights.
+  - Turn on or off a specific room light.
+  - Set the brightness level of a specific room light (e.g., Off, Low, Medium, High, Full).
+  - Turn on all lights.
+  - Turn off all lights.
-- `status`: Show the complete system status.
+- `status`: Display the complete system status, including:
-- `quit`: Exit the application.
+  - Current temperature.
+  - System uptime.
+  - Status of all room lights.
+  - Status of all window blinds.

+Simply type the command in the terminal and follow the on-screen instructions for interactive options.

 ## Contributing